xplosionmind/old.tommi.space/_notes/public/Website development.md

 		1. ~~choose once and for all **`categories`** VS **`tags`**~~ (using `tags`)
 		1. ~~Instead of inlining specific properties, create classes for every tag and create a `for` loop in SCSS accessing `site.data.tags` colors~~
 		1. ~~Access tag data (such as color, bg-color, description) from the *_data* folder~~
+- Use `@import` to add fonts instead of linking their CSS reference files in HTML ✅ 2020.12.25